bparanj/crystal/security/linux/binary-package.md

 10. Contrast with source packages:
     - Source packages contain the original source code and require compilation before use

-Binary packages are crucial for easy software distribution and management in modern operating systems, especially for end-users who may not have the expertise or desire to compile software from source.
+Binary packages are used for easy software distribution and management in modern operating systems, especially for end-users who may not have the expertise or desire to compile software from source.